melbaa/summarize_consumes/readme.txt

 To create a virtualenv with the project in the current directory python -m venv venv

-Install dependencies
-.\venv\Scripts\pip.exe install -r .\requirements.txt
-.\venv\Scripts\pip.exe install .
+Install the project and its dependencies .\venv\Scripts\pip.exe install .

 Create a summary